anthill/6element/README.md

 npm run watch
 ````

-In a new consol
+In a new console

 ````
 npm start

 ````

-You can now open the URL return
+You can now open the returned URL